davidebbo/davidebbo.github.io/_posts/2011-01-04-nuget-versioning-part-2-core-algorithm.markdown

 - X has versions 1.0, 1.1, 1.2, 2.0, 3.0 and 4.0 available

-The version resolution used by NuGet is to **always pick the lowest version of a dependency that fits in the range** (a small exception to this is mentioned further down).
+The version resolution used by NuGet is to **always pick the lowest version of a dependency that fits in the range**.
 So let's see what will happen in various scenarios:

 - If you just install A, you'll get X 1.1
 - If you just install B, you'll get X 1.2